 Burning a Stone

 As curlers sweep the stone, there is a rare occasion in which a broom, curler, or other object will make contact with the stone in motion.
-For example, let's say a hat falls off someone's head on to the stone.
-This is called burning the stone because a foreign object made contact with the stone as it travelled down the ice.
+For example, let's say a hat falls off someone's head onto the stone.
+This is called burning the stone because a foreign object made contact with the stone as it traveled down the ice.

 If a curler burns a stone before passing the hog line, it is immediately removed from play.
 If a curler burns after passing the hog line, the opposing skip decides what happens to the stone.
-As we have learned, curling is a game of camaraderie and respect, so the skip may elect to leave the stone where it is.
-Usually, the stone is travelling slow enough that the foreign object will not significantly alter the trajectory of the stone.
+Curling is a game of camaraderie and respect, so the skip may elect to leave the stone where it is.
+Usually, the stone is traveling slow enough that the foreign object will not significantly alter the trajectory of the stone.

 Thinking Time Expires

 When a team runs out of thinking time, they are not allowed to throw any more stones in the game.
-Thus, it is guaranteed that the team will lose the game.
+If a team were to commit this violation, they would lose the game.
 Out of all the violations, this one is the most significant, as a team loses the entire game rather than having a stone removed from play.
+Game awareness is an important aspect of curling, in large part due to this violation and its consequences.

 Accidentally Moving a Stone

 It is expected that all stones remain where they are during an end, and can only be moved by making contact with other curling stones.
+Also, curlers will commonly remove stones from play that move behind the back line.
 There is a chance, however, that someone accidentally removes a curling stone from play.
 Should this happen, the opposing skip will decide where the stone should be placed.
 Usually, this means that the stone is placed back at its prior location, and the game continues.